 We know that paying for college can be a stressful prospect.
 Students and families are wise to do all they can to avoid taking on unsustainable debt.
 Wheaton College’s Office of Student Financial Services understands your concerns.
 We will work with you to create a personalized, affordable plan that gives you access to everything the nation’s best Christian liberal arts education has to offer.
 We are committed to ensuring that our graduates leave Wheaton with the financial freedom to launch their careers, start their families, and lead lives of leadership and service For Christ and His Kingdom.

 The Cost and Value of a Wheaton Education

 How much does it cost to attend Wheaton College?

-Wheaton College tuition, room, board, and fees will be $54,160 for the 2022-2023 academic year, but it’s important to note that most Wheaton students pay less than that amount.
+Wheaton College full-time tuition, average housing, food, and fees will be $57,708 for the 2023-2024 academic year, but it’s important to note that most Wheaton students pay less than that amount.
 In fact, the average financial aid package (consisting of scholarship, grant aid, and loans) was $29,000 for incoming first-year students in 2018-19.

 Find out how to estimate your Wheaton College costs here.

 Why is Wheaton College a top value in Christian higher education?

 Thanks to the generosity of Wheaton College alumni and friends, our endowment provides all students 20 percent off the actual cost of Wheaton for U.S. News and World Report's #1 Christian college among the national liberal arts colleges.
 This assistance — alongside other financial aid resources — enables Wheaton alumni to graduate with far less debt than alumni of our peer institutions.

 Learn more about how we keep a Wheaton Education affordable here.